 Encourage and remind your child/ren:

-During the COVID-19 and school closure, we may signpost Home Learning activities, which may include websites e.g. BBC Revisewise which we feel may benefit their education.
+As a school, we may signpost Home Learning activities, which may include websites e.g. BBC Revisewise which we feel may benefit their education.

 Any website or blogging tool which is recommended for use at home has been investigated by an adult within school; assessed for its suitability and if needed, various e-safety recommendations and protocols implemented, to keep our pupils safe when working on-line.